quinnter/quinnter/README.md

 I am very passionate about working on projects with positive social impact.
 As someone with a chronic illness I have seen first hand how life changing the right technology can be, and my personal goal is to create tools that can help the most vulnerable in our communities.

-I mostly focus on web development, but i've taken an interest in mobile development recently.

 ---

 ### Languages and Tools